-The top three qualifications of a professional interior designers are education, experience, and examination.
+The top three qualifications of professional interior designers are education, experience, and examination.

 A designer's training helps them choose products that meet the functional needs of the user.
 A trained designer has learned that it's important to know how those materials and systems might behave in a fire.
 And how they affect air quality, ergonomic issues, and other factors.

 An experienced designer has learned to make sure a design is accessible and meets applicable building codes.
 And that it’s safe and functional.
-An unqualified designer may violate codes or create life threatening hazards.
-And may do it without even realizing because they have no clear understanding of regulations.
+An unqualified designer may violate codes or create life-threatening hazards.
+And may do it without even realizing it because they have no clear understanding of regulations.